kwasniew/hyperbook/manuscript/ch1.md

 You will find source code on Github: https://github.com/kwasniew/hyperbook-tutorial

-The following two figures show 2 screens you'll be building:
+Throughout the book you'll be building 2 application screens:

 * main screen with a post submit form and a list of posts streamed from the server

 ![Figure: Hyperposts main screen](images/main.png)